Rajshekhar-Reddy1/CustomerDelinquencyAnalysis/README.md

 The implementation of MFS, though, has been uneven with both significant challenges and successes.

 Today, microfinance is widely accepted as a poverty-reduction tool, representing $70 billion in outstanding loans and a global outreach of 200 million clients.

 ![Uploading image.png…]()

+Scenario:
+A telecom company Insignia, wants to predict whether a customer will be delinquent or not; so that they can be prepared for customers which can turn out to be defaulters later.

+Target Feature	Potential Values target	0: Failure
+1: Success